U.S., Japan still mulling regional trade pact: Obama

 The United States hopes to finish talks with Australia, New Zealand, Peru, Chile, Singapore, Malaysia, Vietnam and Brunei on the TPP pact by the end of the year.

-Canada has faced opposition to its supply management system for agricultural producers, which has been criticized as a form of protectionism.
-Fast said Canada had told the partners all issues “without exception” would be on the negotiating table but there was no plan to dismantle the supply management approach.

-“We’ve made a commitment to our Canadian farmers ... and we have no intention of breaking our word to that industry.”

-Many members of the U.S. Congress are wary about allowing Japan, the world’s third largest economy, into the negotiations.
+Many members of Congress are wary about allowing Japan, the world’s third largest economy, into the negotiations.

 They have demanded stronger evidence that Tokyo is ready to open its market to more U.S. exports in sectors ranging from agriculture to autos.